giraciopide/shellcheck-maven-plugin/README.md

     * you have all control
     * requiring external tools to be installed makes the build less self-contained

-For "embedded" and "download" resolutions, at plugin execution time, the resolved binary is copied to `${project.buid.directory}/shellcheck-plugin/shellcheck` and then invoked.
+For `embedded` and `download` resolutions, at plugin execution time, the resolved binary is copied to `${project.buid.directory}/shellcheck-plugin/shellcheck` and then invoked.

 Optionally the plugin can be configured to fail the build if warnings are found (i.e. on non-zero shellcheck exit code)